Anthony-Gambale/Lambda-Calculus/README.md

 ```
 (apply (y) (z))
 ```
 or `y z` in lambda calculus notation.

-On top of traditional lambda calculus, this interpreter also features scoped variable assignment.
+On top of the lambda calculus, this interpreter features scoped variable assignment.
 The following program assigns the identity function to the value of `identity`, and applies `y` to it.
 ```
 (let ((identity) (lambda (z) (z)))
     (apply (identity) (y)))